tmddk2709/tmddk2709.github.io/_posts/2020-05-08-download data from GES-DISC.md

 - Next, enter "cmd" in the text field and click "OK"

 - Navigate to the directory you wish to create the cookies file in.
 In this guide, we place it under the C drive, but any directory will do.
-You can navigate to the C drive by entering C:
+You can navigate to the C drive by entering `C:`

-- Finally, enter NUL > .urs_cookies.
+- Finally, enter `NUL > .urs_cookies`
-  - Note: you may need to re-create .urs_cookies in case you have already executed wget without valid authentication.
+  - Note: you may need to re-create .urs_cookies in case you have already executed `wget` without valid authentication.
   - Note: you can get 'Access denied' error.
 Enter 'dir' to verify that '.urs_cookies' file is listed in your directory.

 4) Download your data using wget: